The top 12 questions we get asked

 Yes, if you really don’t want to do any of the elements once you are in the canyon we can provide alternative options.
 Afraid of heights or afraid of water?
 Canyoning has activities that involve being at height and being in the water.
-Please talk to us BEFORE YOU GO if you have any concerns.
+Please talk to us BEFORE YOU BOOK a tour or course if you have any concerns.

 3. Which tour or course should I do?

-We have many AWESOME tours for you to consider.
+We have many AWESOME tours and courses for you to consider.

 Tui and Kaumira are suited for beginners to intermediate, Woolshed, Sharplin are intermediate to advanced, Trifalls and the Three Fellas are advanced.
 Have a look at our Tours page or please contact us directly and we will help you choose — 0800 BIG ROCK.

 4. Is canyoning safe?

 As with any adventure sport, canyoning involves an element of risk.
-At Big Rock Canyons our guides pride themselves on being highly professional, experienced and qualified , and we use the highest quality safety equipment to control the risk element, and provide you with a safe and positive canyoning experience.
+At Big Rock Canyons our guides pride themselves on being highly professional, experienced and qualified plus we use the highest quality safety equipment to control the risk element to provide you with a safe and positive canyoning experience.
 We give everyone a safety brief before entering the canyon and there is always an alternative option at each activity during a tour.

 5. Do I need experience?